Think Wide Open Scholarship

 Think Wide Open is the only merit-based scholarship available to students admitted to the majors listed below.

-Students pursuing BFA, MusB, Creative Writing BS, and the Visual Arts BS degree programs are not eligible for the Think Wide Open Scholarship.
+Students pursuing BFA, MusB, Creative Writing BA, and the Visual Arts BS degree programs are not eligible for the Think Wide Open Scholarship.
 The Art+Design, Dance, Film, Music, and Theatre Arts programs provide talent scholarships.

 Eligibility